Skip to content

 Orchestrator used for scheduling and executing the pipeline.
 The selected option defines which resources are to be deployed.
 Supported options are instances of classes:

-• DatabricksJobOrchestrator: When deployed through a Databricks Job, a task is created for each pipeline node and all the required dependencies are set automatically.
+• LakeflowJobOrchestrator: When deployed through a Lakeflow Job, a task is created for each pipeline node and all the required dependencies are set automatically.
 If a given task (or pipeline node) uses a PipelineNodeDataSource as the source, the data will be read from the upstream node sink.

-• DatabricksPipelineOrchestrator: When orchestrated through Databricks DLT, each pipeline node creates a DLT table (or view, if no sink is defined).
-Behind the scenes, PipelineNodeDataSource leverages native dlt read and read_stream functions to defined the interdependencies between the tables as in a standard DLT pipeline.
+• LakeflowDeclarativePipelineOrchestrator: When orchestrated through Lakeflow Spark Declarative Pipelines, each pipeline node creates a table (or view).
+Behind the scenes, PipelineNodeDataSource leverages native spark read and read_stream functions to define the interdependencies between the tables as in a standard declarative pipeline.

 root_path_